 My Early Days 1

 The Family Guru: Swami Mohan Giri 17

 Sage from the South 23

 Bengali Mahatma 25

 Good and Not-So-Good Spirits 27

 Sathya Sai Baba and His Prasad 31

-Meena Kapur: A Friend for All Seasons 34
+Meena Kapur: A Friend for All Seasons

 A Chapter Closes 37

 Another Chapter Opens 41

 Growing in Confidence 44

 Pandit Chandrakant 47

 Premji: The Ram Bhakt 50

 Our Pet Jeffrey 53

 Meeting Swami Rama 55

 Closure of Delhi Office 63

 The Guru Appears: Justice M. L. Dudhat 70

 Rev. Alex Orbito: The Psychic Surgeon 74

 A New Kind of Seeing 77

-Brahma Vidya: Knowledge of Creation 79
+Brahma Vidya: Knowledge of Creation

 Kundalini Shakti 81

-The Inner Journey 90
+The Inner Journey 89

-The Gentle Force 97
+The Gentle Force 96

-The Support of the Guru 105
+The Support of the Guru 104

-Being Lived 113
+Being Lived 112

-Group Meditation Starts at Home 115
+Group Meditation Starts at Home 114

-Shifts 118
+Shifts 117

 Symbols 122

 Death and After 130

 Master Charles Cannon 133

 Eckhart Tolle 142

 Diary to Manuscript to Book Launch 145

 Baba Gagangiri 149

 The Trilogy Is Complete 153

 Taking on the Role of a Spiritual Guide 155

-Past lives: A Window into Present Life Situations 159
+Past Lives: A Window into Present Life Situations

 Swami Ramanathan: The Embodiment of Light 167

 Last Days with the Guru 173

-The Eight Spiritual Breaths 184
+The Eight Spiritual Breaths

 Other Books Follow 187

 Gurunath: The Kriya Yoga Master 190

 The Fakir and the Pir 193

-As I Look Back 198
+As I Look Back

+Appendixes

+A. Selection of Drawings from The Kundalini Artworks

+B. What Is an Affirmation?

+C. Disciples' Accounts and Experiences

+D. Glossary